How Is Child Support Determined in Virginia?

 - The cost of raising a child

-- How many children both parents have to support overall
+- How many children do both parents have to support overall

 The child support guidelines in Virginia can be very complicated.
-If you are going through a divorce or separation and share children with your former partner, it is very important that you work with a skilled attorney familiar with how Virginia Courts handle child support and custody.
+Suppose you are going through a divorce or separation and share children with your former partner.
+In that case, you must work with a skilled attorney familiar with how Virginia Courts handle child support and custody.

 Can You Deviate from Virginia’s Child Support Guidelines?

-In Virginia Law, there exists a rebuttable presumption that the amounts determined by the child support guidelines are correct.
-This means that you do have legal recourse to rebut the presumption and deviate from established child support guidelines when necessary.
+Virginia Law has a rebuttable presumption that the amounts determined by the child support guidelines are correct.
+This means you have legal recourse to rebut the presumption and deviate from established child support guidelines when necessary.
 According to § 20- 108.1, to rebut the presumption, “the court shall make written findings in the order […] that the application of such guidelines would be unjust or inappropriate in a particular case.”